-Do you find yourself running in circles achieving nothing?
 At the end of the day are you happy with your achievements?
-Don’t worry I am going to share with you how you to write an art business plan so you can get more done in less time.
+If you are not don’t worry I am going to share with you how you to write an art business plan so you can get more done in less time.

 Nothing comes easy.
 To achieve greatness one must plan, be willing to learn, and work hard.

 Working hard does not mean you work 24 hours in the day.

 Working hard means planning, staying consistent with your efforts and finishing every project.